a-vzhik/UniTranslator/README.md

 Polyglot supports translation from/to English, Russian, German, French, Italian, Spanish languages.

 #Installation
+1. [Polyglot](https://chrome.google.com/webstore/detail/unitranslator/mmeinjpglklclibddfmbckojmbjmogel) available at the Chrome Web Store.
-Currently Polyglot isn't delivered through Chrome Web Store, so you have to clone the repository and install it manually from the "Extensions" tab.
+2. Clone the repository and install it in the Google Chrome browser manually from the "Extensions" tab.